The-FireHub-Project-old/TheCore/docs/topics/api/Strings.md

 </deflist>
 <deflist>
     <def title="This method returns:">
-        <list><li>list&lt;non-empty-string&gt; - <format style="italic">If the optional $length parameter is specified, the
+        <list><li>list&lt;non-empty-string&gt; - <format style="italic">If the optional $length parameter is specified, the returned array will be
-returned array will be broken down into chunks with each being $length in length, except the final chunk which may be shorter if the string does not divide evenly.
+broken down into chunks with each being $length in length, except the final chunk, which may be shorter if the string doesn't divide evenly.
 The default $length is 1, meaning every chunk will be one byte in size.</format></li></list>
     </def>
 </deflist>
 ## method: break {id="break()"}